 All convicted sex offenders must be registered and listed on both a national and state sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You can access these offenders online, but remember that you won’t see the exact address, just the neighborhood block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file that includes a docket and any documents and filings filed in your case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court where the case was filed.

 Each state maintains records of their state citizen’s criminal history.
 These state databases are all connected and you can track criminal convictions from any other state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a different state entirely, you might have to pay for a more comprehensive search.